Love Beats Rhymes

 Love Beats Rhymes is an American musical drama film directed by RZA.
-The film stars Azealia Banks as a 25-year-old rapper from Staten Island, New York who wants to pursue a music career.
-The film also stars Lorraine Toussaint, Jill Scott, Lucien Laviscount, MC Jin, Hana Mae Lee, John David Washington and Common.
+The film stars Azealia Banks, a 25-year-old rapper from Staten Island, New York who wants to pursue a music career.
+The film also co stars Lorraine Toussaint, Jill Scott, Lucien Laviscount, MC Jin, Hana Mae Lee, John David Washington and Common.
 The film was released on December 1, 2017 by CodeBlack Films and Lionsgate.